jillianwhiting/Jillian-Whiting/AguaClara_Interactive_Tutorial.md

 1. Now try it out for yourself.
 Write down a list of things you hope to achieve this semester, and elaborate on them with sub items:

 <!--- Fill you answer here. --->
+Semester Goals
+* Understand the kinetics and flow pattern of a trickling filter
+  - find areas or improvement
+  - propose solutions for areas of improvement
+* Build prototype models to test our solutions.

 ## Images
 To input images, you'll either need an image URL or a file path to your image.
 For AguaClara work, your repository should have a folder for images where you can get an image URL from.
 In this tutorial, I've made an image folder with a picture in the `aguaclara_tutorial` repository.